AdamSobieski/Argumentation/Documents/Templates.md

 Templates could also be of use for producing diagrammatic representations of arguments.

+There exist text-based formats, e.g., Mermaid and Argdown, from which diagrams can be produced.

+Markup languages and knowledge graphs could also be transformed into argument diagrams.

 ## Multipart MIME

 Templates could be created with which to produce multipart MIME messages from data sources.
 Useful features would include being able to dynamically create and ammend content into new parts of multipart messages while being able to refer to these ammended parts using the `cid:` URL scheme.